frederic-perez/AmE-dictionary/data/idioms.md

 __cock one’s head__ :two::hammer: _She cocked her head to the sound of a locomotive._
 __code of silence__ The practice of not disclosing important or vital information by members of a group, as due to the threat of violence, reprisal, being branded as a traitor, or an inherent sense of honor.
 __cold feet__ :two::hammer:
-__cold fish__ Someone who has very little emotions, who is regarded as hard-hearted and unfeeling.
+__cold fish__ :two: A person who is very reserved or aloof in manner or who lacks normal cordiality, sympathy, or other feeling.
+Someone who shows no emotion and comes across as unfriendly or disinterested.
+Someone who has very little emotions, who is regarded as hard-hearted and unfeeling. _The manager decided not to hire Bill as the store greeter because he came across like a cold fish during the interview._
 __collect (one’s) wits__ To try to calm oneself and think clearly and rationally. _Take a moment to collect your wits, then tell us how the accident happened._
 __collect dust__ To be in a state of disuse for a prolonged period of time. _My father has lots of old trinkets and memorabilia collecting dust in the attic._
 __come across__ :three::hammer: